aboffelli/interomics/README.md

 ### Taxonomic Tree

 In the Taxonomic Tree tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset options.
 To use the filter option, first select the taxonomy level that the target group is located.
 As the data can be heavy, the image will only be created after clicking the button "Create tree".
 The image may take a while to be displayed.

+To download the taxonomic tree in pdf format, click the button "Download".

 ## Function